 - Start Adobe Creative Cloud and sign in with email@example.com (Make sure to choose the option "Work / School Account.")

 At this point, prior data (if it exists) should begin copying down from the OneDrive cloud storage.
 The time required will depend on how much data you have stored, but the cloud icon next to the time will indicate the current status.
 (Click HERE for icon meanings.)

-You will also have to login to Microsoft Word, Outlook, and Adobe Creative Cloud.
+You will also have to login to Microsoft Teams,

-If you need access to a network printer that isn't listed in your accessible printers, click on the search box and type in "\\law-printserve" (without the quotes) and press Enter.
+If you need access to a network printer that isn't listed in your accessible printers, open your file browser (Windows Explorer "\\law-printapp" (without the quotes) and press Enter.
 A list of printers in the Law Building will open in a window on your desktop; you can double click on the printer that you need to be able to use to install it.

 It may take several minutes to install the printer.
 The process will be complete when the printer queue opens (a window with the printer name at the top that might list active print jobs.)